igorski/soundcloud-iframe-analytics/README.md

 ## How to integrate within your application

-Embed the Analytics tracking code as provided by Google into your template(s).
+Firstly, embed the Analytics tracking code as provided by Google into your template(s).

+### The easy way, just drop in the JS file

 Embed the SoundCloud iframes according to the embed code provided by SoundCloud.
 You do not need to make any changes to your markup.
 E.g. simply inject one or more instances of: